deepakbackuply/softaculous_api/cpanel/guide/update_ins_ver_in_soft.md

 ## Update installation version in Softaculous record using Softaculous API guide

-This document explains how to update the installation version in Softaculous records using Softaculous API.
+This guide explains how to update the installation version in Softaculous records using Softaculous API.

 ### via cURL
 ```php